 Gunshots are on the scale at 140 decibels – four times louder than a jet engine and 128 times louder than normal conversation.

 One topic that gun fans and hearing specialists agree about is that no one should be shooting a gun without wearing some type of ear protection.
-Picking out the best suited ear protection depends upon the variety of shooting you plan to do.
+Picking out the best-suited ear protection depends upon the variety of shooting you plan to do.

-If your primary shooting is done at indoor or outdoor gun firing ranges, the best choice at a reasonable price is some type of over-the-ear “muff” type headphones that obstruct transient sounds not just from getting to the inner ear but also from getting to the cochlear bones in back of the ear.
-The muff can be paired with foam ear plugs for additional protection.
+If your primary shooting is done at indoor or outdoor gun firing ranges, the best choice at a reasonable price is some type of over-the-ear “muff” type headphones that obstruct transient sounds not just from getting to the inner ear but also from getting to the cochlear bones in the back of the ear.
+The muff can be paired with foam earplugs for additional protection.
 Many shooters will pick in-the-ear foam plugs with a Noise Reduction Rating (NRR) of 30 or higher for use with their muffs.
-The most effective protection – which is also the highest priced – is provided by headphones with electronic noise-cancelling technology.
+The most effective protection – which is also the highest priced – is provided by headphones with electronic noise-canceling technology.
 These headphones block the gun sounds while permitting you to hear normal conversations.

 So if you enjoy shooting guns, before you next go to the range, talk to a hearing care specialist about hearing protection.
 And always bear in mind, ear protection won’t do you a bit of good, at home, inside your backpack, or hanging around your neck.
 You need to use it at all times.